Search gov.ie

 Applications for debts payable under the Insolvency Payments Scheme must be made by the employer representative, liquidator or receiver and will be submitted by them using the Redundancy and Insolvency Payments Schemes service on Welfare Partners.

-To access this service, the employer representative, liquidator or receiver will require a Department of Social Protection (DSP) Sub-Cert which is issued by Revenue.
+To access this service, the employer representative, liquidator or receiver will require a ROS Sub-Cert which is issued by Revenue.
 More information on how to apply for a DSP Sub-Cert can be found here.

 Further information for employer representatives on how to access and use this service on Welfare Partners can be found here.